ethanjli/ublue-forklift-sysext-demo/README.md

 I will eventually implement a nicer CLI workflow for modifying pallets, but for now in order to modify your local copy of the pallet you should directly edit files in `~/.local/share/forklift/pallet`.
-Then you can run `forklift pallet stage` (and reboot again or run `forklift-stage-apply-systemd` again) to preview it.
+Then you can run `forklift pallet stage` and reboot (or run `sudo forklift-stage-apply-systemd` to preview your changes).

+For example, to disable the `dive` sysext, add the line `disabled: true` to `~/.local/share/forklift/pallet/deployments/dive-systemd-extension.deploy.yml`, run `forklift pallet stage`, and reboot; then `dive` will no longer be available on your system.

-Warning: if you have changes which you haven't pushed up to GitHub/etc. and then you run `forklift pallet switch {pallet-path}@{version-query}`, your modifications to your pallet will all be deleted/overwritten and replaced with the pallet you're switching to!
+Warning: if you have changes in `~/.local/share/forklift/pallet` which you haven't pushed up to GitHub/etc. and then you run `forklift pallet switch {pallet-path}@{version-query}`, your modifications to your pallet will all be deleted/overwritten and replaced with the pallet you're switching to!
 If you are thinking of doing that, you should first commit and push your changes to GitHub/GitLab/etc.

 # Explanation